Geolocation Tracking

 sam chapman headshot

 Many common technologies can be used to track your location, including your phone.
 To protect yourself, turn off location settings on all your accounts and use a VPN to browse anonymously.
-I recommend ExpressVPN, which you can try for free with a 30-day money-back guarantee.
+I recommend NordVPN, which you can try for free with a 30-day money-back guarantee.

 In the 21st century, we were supposed to get jetpacks and faster-than-light space travel.
 Instead, we got geotracking: a suite of exciting new ways to invade people’s privacy.